Gap Theorem on Riemannian manifolds using Ricci flow: Introduction

+Here $\mathcal{R}$ denotes the scalar curvature.
+By taking the product of $\mathbb{R}$ with a metric in dimension two which is conical at infinity, we can easily see that the asymptotic of $k(x_0,\cdot)$ is optimal.
+This strengthens the result of Reiris \cite{Reiris2015} and improves the gap Theorem in \cite{GreeneWu1982,GreenePetersenZhu1994}.
+The analogous statement in higher dimensions cannot be true unless we strengthen the curvature or topological conditions which can be easily seen from the Eguchi-Hanson metric.

-The existence theory of Ricci flow can on the other hand be regarded as a result of regularization with possibly collapsing initial data.
+Theorem~\ref{Thm:RF-existence} can be regarded as a result of regularization with possibly collapsing initial data.
 The situation where the volume is collapsing with almost vanishing curvature has been studied extensively in the past.
 In particular, the Gromov–Ruh Theorem \cite{Gromov1978,Ruh1982} states that if one normalizes the diameter of $(M,g)$ to be 1, then $M$ is diffeomorphic to an infranil manifold if its curvature is sufficiently small depending only on some dimensional constant.
 It has recently been generalized by Chen-Wei-Ye \cite{ChenWeiYe2022} to $L^{n/2}$ bound of curvature weighed by squared Sobolev constant.
 Motivated by their method, we generalize the Gromov–Ruh Theorem in direction using $k(\cdot,r)$.

 \begin{thm} For any $n\geq 3$, there exists $\e_0(n)>0$ such that the following holds: A compact manifold $M^n$ is diffeomorphic to an infranil manifold if it admits a metric $g_0$ such that \begin{enumerate} \item[(i)] $\mathrm{Rm}(g_0)+ \e_0\cdot \mathrm{diam}(g_0)^{-2} g_0\owedge g_0\in \mathrm{C}_{\mathrm{PIC1}}$ if $n\geq 4$; \item[(ii)] $\mathrm{K}(g_0)\geq -\e_0\cdot \mathrm{diam}(g_0)^{-2}$ if $n=3$; \item[(iii)] for all $x\in M$,